mtingers/acidmesh/README.md

 # Todo

 * API: Daemonize and provide a basic HTTP access REST API.
-* Clustering: compile dataset over the network distributed to worker nodes.
+* Clustering: compile dataset over a network of worker nodes.
 * Config file format, options, and parsing. -OR- program arguments may suffice.
 * Serialize and store on-disk to avoid high memory consumption and long re-compile times.
 Requires custom internal database engine.
 Example: convert C data structures to on-disk format (e.g. pointers become encoded integers and reference offsets of a file).
 Make this a selectable option (select: memory and/or disk).
+* Swap out basic binary tree for self-balancing or something more efficent.
+* Direct Python module integration.